 My grandmother never remarried.
 Quite deliberately.
 She missed my grandfather, she told me, but she put her freedom to good use.
 An intrepid traveler, she did restrict her travels to tamer parts of Europe as she aged.
-A Nepalese trek at aged 80 proved a bit tougher than she expected.
+A Nepalese trek at age 80 proved a bit tougher than she expected.

-My grandfather’s alcoholism and recurrent depression dominated great swathes of their marriage.
+My grandfather’s alcoholism and depression dominated great swathes of their marriage.
 However, I’m confident that my stoic grandmother had no regrets about her choice of life partner.